-- 1. Matters relevant to the Key Principles; - 2.
-Administrative matters of the SCP; - Matters related to the initiation and termination of Audit Company accreditations; and - 4.
-Audit Company's Compliances with the Key Principles and furthering thereof.
+1. Matters relevant to the Key Principles;

+2. Administrative matters of the SCP;

-Any matters before the NFPB shall be decided by vote and anything that directly affects a third-party stakeholder, who shall hold a significant interest in the outcome thereof, the NFPB shall inform them of the decision by email.
+3. Matters related to the initiation and termination of Audit Company accreditations; and party stakeholder, who shall hold a significant interest in the outcome thereof, the NFPB shall inform them of the decision by email.